britovski/vsdBasicPD/README.md

 Before introduction of Cell Design flow, some motivation is provided about **Placement** phase.

 ### Placement
 1) Before placement is required to bind netlist with physical cells.

 So, you need a **library**, that is a collection of blocks/cells with different flavors, sizes, *vt*, etc...).

 2) Place the cells

 3) Optimize the placement
  - check signal integrity;
  - add buffers for long paths;

 4) After optimization, setup the timimg analysis with ideal clock. **we return to this on Day 4**

 ### Cell Design Flow (standard cells)

 **Inputs:** PDKs, rules (DRC e LVS) and tech files, SPICE models, libraries and user defined specifications (supply voltages, layers, cell sizes, etc...).

 **Design steps:** circuit design, layout design, characterization (timing, noise, power, .libs, functions, etc...).
--GUNA software for characterization
+- GUNA software for characterization
--timing characterization is based on threshold definitions, propagation delays and transition times.
+- timing characterization is based on threshold definitions, propagation delays and transition times.

 **Outputs:** CDL, GDSII, LEF, extracted SPICE netlist (.cir)

 ### Hands-on Labs